Fuyu Persimmon Gingerbread Bundt Cake, “Jewels From My Grove, Persimmons, Kumquats & Blood Oranges”

-- Preheat oven to 350 degrees and position a rack in the center f the oven.
-Grease and flour a ten inch Bundt pan.
+- Preheat oven to 350 degrees, position a rack in the center of the oven

-- Select any number of ripe FUYU Persimmons.
-Remove the flower like top.
+- Preparing the FUYU Persimmon Puree: Select any number of ripe FUYU Persimmons.
+Remove the brown flower top.
 Do not remove skin.
 Cut persimmons into pieces.
 Puree in food processor, scraping sides until fruit turns into a thick liquid.
-Use within 3 days or freeze for up to 1 year.
+Use within 3 days or freeze for up to 1 year

-- Cut kumquats in half and remove seeds.
+- Preparing the Kumquat Conserve: Cut kumquats in half and remove seeds.
 Set aside.
 Bring sugar and water to a boil, and then lower the heat and simmer for about 10 minutes.
 Drop kumquats into simmering syrup and cook until tender, about 30 minutes.
 Let cool slightly.
 Transfer to an airtight container and refrigerate.
 Use within 3 months.